-Thankfully, the restrictions on what you can carry in your checked luggage are far less stringent than the rules about what you can pack in your carry-on baggage which you’ll have in the cabin with you.
+Thankfully, the legal restrictions on what you can carry in your checked luggage are far less stringent than the rules about what you can pack in your carry-on baggage which you’ll have in the cabin with you.

 An Erie International Airport (ERI) TSA Officer let the cat out of the bag this week.
 Literally.
 And the cat’s name is Slim.
 Slim’s owners packed her in their checked bag.
 While this could have been extremely dangerous for the 6-month old cat, Slim is just fine and is currently residing under the care of the Humane Society of Northwestern Pennsylvania. … No worries though if you’d like to travel with your pets.
 Here’s how! … Checkpoint Screening: … Check with your airline first to inquire about any fees and policies. … Your pet will need to be screened via checkpoint screening if it’s traveling with you in the cabin of the plane. … We do not X-ray pets.
 However, there have been many occasions where passengers have assumed their pet needed to go through the X-ray.
 You can imagine the surprise of the X-ray operator when they see Fluffy’s skeleton roll across their monitor.
 It is not an unusual occurrence.
 Your pet will need to come out of its carrier, so it is a good idea to know how your pet will react.
 Many a cat has gone into a feline frenzy after being removed from its carrier.
 An angry cat is never a good thing. … Even if your travel is “off the leash,” you should strongly consider keeping your pet on a leash.
 The checkpoint is a noisy environment that can cause your pet to flee at its first opportunity.
 This happens with humans occasionally as well.
 Your pet can be carried through the walk through metal detector or walked through on leash.
 If your pet triggers an alarm, one of our officers will have to take a closer look.
 Pets are not screened with the body scanners. … Checked Baggage: … If your pet is traveling in a kennel, your airline will arrange for a TSA Officer to screen the kennel.
 Officers will need to inspect your kennel/carrier for prohibited items with you present.
 Sometimes this can be done visually, but it’s good to have a leash handy in case the officer asks you to remove your pet from the carrier.

-Check out the TSA’s list here.
+Check out the TSA’s list of things you can’t pack here.

-They should either be taken on the plane with you in your carry-on, or left at home.
+They should either be taken on the plane with you in your carry-on, or simply left at home.

 A good idea is to make copies of everything and keep those in your checked baggage, with the originals on you in case you should happen to lose your carry-on instead.

-It’s highly improbable that your luggage will be either lost or a baggage handler might steal your belongings but these things can occur from time to time.
+It’s highly improbable that your luggage will ever be lost or that a baggage handler will steal your belongings, but these things can occur from time to time.

-Cash and Cards
+Cash and cards

 Most of your money and means of accessing money should always be kept with you.
 You can, however, stash some for emergencies in case your carry-on suitcase gets lost or something happens.
-We actually recommend you keep a very small amount of money in the checkin bag to be on the safe side.

 As mentioned in the point above, baggage handlers won’t always be super careful with your things.

-I’ve ended up with coconut oil all over my clothes in the past, not an easy thing to clean up.
-Whilst you might want to take that bottle of gin away with you, think how you’d feel if your whole holiday wardrobe ended up smelling like a bar.
+I’ve ended up with coconut oil all over my clothes in the past, which not an easy thing to clean up.
+Whilst you might want to take that bottle of gin away with you, think carefully how you’d feel if your whole holiday wardrobe ended up smelling like a bar.

 All the clothing you intend to take